-Spotlight On: per Pupil Expenditures (PPE)
+Spotlight On: per Pupil Expenditures (PPE) (Updated for 2021)

 More than $13 billion dollars was spent on K-12 traditional public education in North Carolina in the 2018-19 school year, including funding from local, state, and federal sources.
 Beginning in 2019-20, the federal Every Student Succeeds Act (ESSA) requires all states to report school-level per-pupil expenditures, by funding source, for the preceding fiscal year.